spike-develops/spike-develops.github.io/_posts/2024-2-20-Spelunking-For-Camera-Transitions.md

     <figcaption>Cutting immediately to Storyboard from Upper (Source), then easing to Lower (Destination)</figcaption>
 </figure>

-After this we'll have a halfway transition that doesn't look great, so we need to get the other side working.
+After this we'll have a halfway transition where only the destination appears to zoom, so we'll need to get the other side working.

 #### Adding Brains to the Transition Camera
 Up till this point the Transition Camera (and therefore the RenderTexture that the `storyboardCam` displays) has been manually positioned to sit wherever `sourceCam` was.